Language Text and Identity in the Hispanic World

 Module Description

-I. Spanish in the world.
-In this part of the course, we will explore the different varieties of Spanish spoken around the world, along with some of the principal languages that share its territory.
-The course intends to give theoretical foundations of sociolinguistics, always focusing on Spanish speaking groups and the study of language and society.
-General topics include linguistic identity, language contact, language attitudes, policy and planning, linguistic landscapes, and social factors in Spanish language acquisition.

 II.
+Spanish in the World.
+In this part of the module, we will explore different varieties of Spanish spoken around the world, along with some of the other languages with which it shares its territory.
+This section intends to build theoretical foundations of sociolinguistics, focusing on Spanish-speaking groups through the study of language and society.
+Topics include linguistic identity, language contact, language attitudes, policy and planning, linguistic landscapes, and social factors in Spanish language acquisition.

-Writing across and between languages.
-In this section you will build on what you've learned in the first part of the course to discover how writers who live and work between languages use their work to explore questions of language and identity.
+IV.
+Writing Across and Between Languages.
+In this section you will build on what you've learned in the first part of the module to discover how writers who live and work between languages use their work to explore questions of language and identity.
 With a focus on poetry and short-form writing, we'll look at how US and British Latinx writers have used literature to understand and shape their identities; how different writers have approached the challenges of writing in a language that isn't your own ('exophonic writing'); and how Spanish and English fit into the rich linguistic culture of the Philippines.

 "Next, we moved on to what I would honestly describe as my favourite part of my studies this year: the usage of Spanish in our linguistic environment.
 Through the usage of a Twitter feed we were all encouraged to keep our eyes peeled for examples of Spanish in our environment.
 I thoroughly enjoyed this section of the module as it was interactive and provided a far deeper depth of understanding with regards to the languages of the Hispanic World and all that they entail."